Treboder/CritterChronologer/README.md

 ## Getting Started

 * [http://localhost:8082/test](http://localhost:8082/test) should return "Critter Starter installed successfully"
-* [Postman Query Collection](starter/critter/src/main/resources/udacity.postman_collection.json) contains a number of queries that you should be able to run (after importing the query collection into your postman)
+* [Postman Query Collection](`src/main/resource/Udacity.postman_collection.json`) contains a number of queries that you should be able to run (after importing the query collection into your postman)

 ### Save Customer Service
 Create a new customer with a POST-Request to [http://localhost:8082/user/customer](http://localhost:8082/user/customer) containing payload/body below.
-Service responds with a customer entity/object having a unique id (and some empty fields).
+Service responds with the persisted customer entity/object having a unique id (and some empty fields).
 ```
 {
 "name": "Alex",